 The fundamental goal of the University of Pennsylvania GI fellowship program is to train fellows for eventual careers in academic medicine as physician-scientists with a focus in basic science, epidemiology/health services or patient-oriented research.
 Graduates of the fellowship program have done extremely well in acquiring academic faculty positions and NIH grants.

-There are currently 3 fellowship tracks: the basic science track, the clinical epidemiology track, and the clinician-educator track.
+There are currently 3 fellowship tracks: the basic science track, the Master of Science clinical epidemiology track (MSCE), and the clinician-educator track.

 **Applications to the GI fellowship program are accepted through ERAS beginning July 1 and are reviewed in the order that they are received.
 Thus, early completion of your ERAS application, including all reference letters, is strongly advised**

 Click Here for answers to Frequently Asked Questions (FAQ) about the fellowship program: